 The differential diagnosis for a posterior mediastinal mass includes:

 nerve sheath tumours

 parasymphathetic ganglion tumours

-Posterior shoulder dislocations are far less common than anterior shoulder dislocations and can be tricky to identify if only AP projections are obtained.
+Posterior shoulder dislocations are far less common than anterior shoulder dislocations and can be difficult to identify if only AP projections are obtained.
 I high index of suspicion is helpful.

 A Pott shunt is a form of palliative surgery performed in patients with tetralogy of Fallot prior to the ability to repair the defect.
 It consists of a shunt formed between the descending thoracic aorta and the left pulmonary artery.

 This does not relieve the right ventricular outflow obstructi...